Hiking in the Hawaiian Islands

 There are two trails on Army installations, and one requires a letter of permission.

-- Kolekole Trail: The Kolekole Trail is located at the end of Trimble Road on Schofield Barracks, is approximately a half a mile each way (the trail ends at a bench and scenic overlook), and is considered a moderate/medium trail as it is quite steep in some areas.
-The trail is open on select dates during non-live-fire days, to Department of Defense/military ID cardholders and visitors.
-Dates are known approximately one to two weeks prior.
-No advance permission is required.
+- Kolekole Trail: Located at the end of Trimble Road on Schofield Barracks, approximately a half a mile each way (ends at a bench and scenic overlook).
+Considered moderate/medium due to steep areas.
+Open on select dates during non-live-fire days to Department of Defense/military ID cardholders and visitors.
+Dates are known approximately 1-2 weeks prior.
+No advance permission required.

-- Schofield-Waikane Trail: The Schofield-Waikane Trail begins on part of East Range, at the end of California Avenue in Wahiawa.
-The trail is a 14-mile round-trip graded ridge hike with an elevation gain of 1,200 feet.
-The trail is suitable for intermediate and expert hikers.
-This trail is accessible on weekends from sunrise to sunset, with a letter of permission.
-For more information on requesting access, click the "Requesting Access" tab above.
+- Schofield-Waikane Trail: Begins on East Range at the end of California Avenue in Wahiawa.
+A 14-mile round-trip graded ridge hike with 1,200 feet elevation gain.
+Suitable for intermediate and expert hikers.
+Accessible on weekends from sunrise to sunset with a letter of permission.
+For more info, see the "Requesting Access" tab.

 The following trails are completely or partially on Army installations and are closed to the public due to troop movements/training: